-Let us move on to shopping in Bangalore and what is famous in Bangalore.
+Let us move on to shopping places in Bangalore and what is famous in Bangalore.

 Further, Bangalore is also famous for silk fabrics and a lighter variety of silk known as Mysore silk.

-This city has famous jewellery houses.
+This city has famous & trusted jewellery shops.
 For example Ganjam Nagappa & C.Krishniah Chetty, Abharan and Bhima Jewellers are all popular shops for exquisite gold and diamond jewellery.
 They are established jewellers with distinct Temple Jewellery designs.

 Looking for Bangalore shopping malls?
 Well, the city boasts of large shopping malls with international brands and designer wear stores.
 Young people spend a lot of time in these malls for shopping, dining and spending leisure time with friends and family.
 Some of the famous Bangalore shopping malls are Orion Mall, Forum Mall, Phoenix Market City, Mantri Square Mall and UB City Mall.